Appealing to the Administrative Review Tribunal

 Legal representation

-You do not need to have legal representation at the AAT.
-However, other parties may be represented by a lawyer at the AAT.
+You do not need to have legal representation at the ART.
+However, other parties may be represented by a lawyer at the ART.
 If you would like the assistance of a lawyer you can contact the Law Society in your state or territory.

-If your claim is managed by Comcare, Comcare is represented by a lawyer from our internal team or from an external law firm.
+If your claim is managed by Comcare, Comcare is represented by a lawyer from an external law firm.

 Pre-hearing